firbolg/MeSHMaSH/README.md

 ## MeSHMaSH

-A script for comparing existing MeSH indexing for emerging social determinants of health (SDOH) concepts.
+A script for comparing existing MeSH indexing for emerging social determinants of health (SDOH) concepts using the Biopython library.

 -Checks titles of all articles in PubMed for a list of SDOH terms which are NOT in MeSH
 <br>-Checks this set of articles for MeSH terms